 In the David Room, also known as Room Two, you’ll find Bernini’s “David”.
 Although Bernini’s interpretation of this character may be less famous than Michelangelo’s, you can see for yourself how impressive are the details of this sculpture.

 In Room Three, you’ll find Bernini’s sculpture of the Greek goddesses Apollo and Daphne.
 Although the tale of these two lovers is sad, the intricate carvings in the sculpture reveal a timeless beauty.

 What time is best to visit the Borghese Gallery?

-When making your reservation you will need to pick a two-hour slot according to the following schedule: 9 am to 11 am/11 am to 1 pm/1 pm to 3 pm/ 3 pm to 5 pm / 5 pm to 7 pm.
+When making your reservation, you must pick a two-hour slot at one of the following times: 9 AM to 11 AM, 11 AM to 1 PM, 1 PM to 3 PM, 3 PM to 5 PM or 5 PM to 7 PM.

 What are the opening hours?

-The Borghese Gallery is open every Tuesday to Sunday, from 9 am. to 7 pm.
-There are no entry after 5 pm.
+The Borghese Gallery is open Tuesday to Sunday from 9 AM to 7 PM.
+The last entry to the museum is at 5:45 PM.

-- Start your visit upper floor first and then the ground floor, you will avoid the main crowd.
+- Start at the top.
+Start your visit upper floor first and then make your way to the ground floor to avoid crowds.

 - Tours are less likely to sell out.
 If tickets are sold out for your preferred date, check out the available tour options.